nlgcat/reproweb/README.md

 # The ReproHum Project
 The ReproHum projects aims to define, measure, and improve reproducibility in the field of Natural Language Processing.
 The project is funded under [EPSRC grant EP/V05645X/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V05645X/1).
-Reproducibility is one of the cornerstones of scientific research yet experimentla results for NLP systems are seldom reproduced.
+Reproducibility is one of the cornerstones of scientific research yet experimental results for NLP systems are seldom reproduced.
 Even when they are, results tend to be worse than in the original publication.

 The ReproHum project aims improve the current reproducibility situation in NLP.
 The main goals are:
 * Diagnose the extent of the reproducibility problem in NLP and identify barriers to carrying out replication work.